 The Apple Watch display can sense force via a new feature call Force Touch.
-This will allow the Apple Watch to distinguish between a tap and a press for more contextually specific controls.
+This will allow the device to distinguish between a tap and a press for more contextually specific controls.

 Reacting to that, there’s also the Taptic Engine.
 This is a linear actuator within the Apple Watch that offers haptic feedback for your wrist, tapping you with notifications or on specific sides of your wrist for Apple Maps navigation.

-The Watch also features a custom built hear rate sensor that uses infrared, visible-light LEDS and photodiodes to detect your pulse and heart rate.
-Combining this with data from the accelerometer and the GPs and Wi-Fi found in your iPhone, the Apple Watch can track your physical movement.
+The Watch also features a custom built heart rate sensor that uses infrared, visible-light LEDS and photodiodes to detect your pulse and heart rate.
+Combining this with data from the accelerometer and the GPS and Wi-Fi found in your iPhone, the Apple Watch can track your physical movement.